-Teaching, training or instruction of children and vulnerable adults, carried out by the same person frequently (once a week or more often), or on 4 or more days in a 30-day period, or overnight.
+Teaching, training or instruction of children and adults at risk, carried out by the same person frequently (once a week or more often), or on 4 or more days in a 30-day period, or overnight.

 More on the application process

 At any time, the member can withdraw their application and the process will immediately stop.
-However, that means they won’t be able to teach children and vulnerable adults but instructors will still be able to continue to teach over 18s.
+However, that means they won’t be able to teach children and adults at risk but instructors will still be able to continue to teach over 18s.

-Once the online application has been submitted to DBS, the process of the checks usually takes up to seven working days and then a certificate is issued directly to the applicant (which can take up to 14 days to receive), BSAC is also notified.
+Once the online application has been submitted, the process of the checks usually takes up to seven working days and then a certificate is issued directly to the applicant (which can take up to 14 days to receive), BSAC is also notified.

 BSAC will then send a letter of suitability to the applicant’s club Welfare Officer or Membership Secretary; therefore, no action is required from the applicant.

-If there are any queries or content on the certificate, BSAC will request the certificate from the member and our Welfare Officer will liaise with the member directly.
+If there are any queries or content on the certificate, BSAC will request the certificate from the member and the BSAC Safeguarding Officer will liaise with the member directly.

 The certificate belongs to the applicant and they are valid for three years from their date of issue.

-When do DBS checks expire and need updating?
+When do the checks expire and need updating?